Ljiljana Mugoša

-Ljiljana Vučević, née Mugoša (born April 10, 1962 in Podgorica, Montenegro), is a former Yugoslav handball player who competed in the 1984 Summer Olympics and in the 1988 Summer Olympics.
+Ljiljana Vučević, née Mugoša (born April 10, 1962 in Titograd, PR Montenegro, FPR Yugoslavia), is a former Yugoslav handball player who competed in the 1984 Summer Olympics and in the 1988 Summer Olympics.

 In 1984, she was a member of the Yugoslav handball team which won the gold medal.
 She played four matches and scored four goals.

 Four years later she was part of the Yugoslav team which finished fourth.
 She played all five matches and scored five goals.

+She is the sister of Svetlana Mugoša-Antić, who also played on the 1984 Gold winning team.
+They also played together at USM Gagny.